RCA 8-PT-7012 (8-PT-7030) Television (1956)

 The TV still has a slight horizontal slant, but it's not very noticeable unless you are watching something like a news broadcast with bars going horizontally across the bottom of the screen.
 The rest of the time, it looks fine, so I'm going to simply use the set for a while and decide later if it bothers.

-One final suggestion from the rec.antiques.radio+phono sages is that possibly the metal cabinet has become magnetized during years of operation.
+One rec.antiques.radio+phono member suggested that the metal cabinet might have become magnetized during years of operation.
 This could happen if the vertical output transformer, for instance, is very near the metal cabinet.
 Even a slight magnetic field can affect the picture, as you know if you've ever held a magnet up to the screen while a TV is on.

-I don't have a degaussing tool, but Bill Sheppard noted that a big soldering gun can also serve the same purpose.
-Before I pull out the chassis again, I'm going to use one of my son's compasses to determine whether the cabinet really is magnetized.
+In theory, you could demagnetize the cabinet by passing a degaussing coil or a big soldering gun around it a number of times.
+Before I pull out the chassis again, I'll try using my son's Cub Scout compass to determine whether the cabinet really is magnetized.

 Final Thoughts